 The Fondazione Memoriale della Shoah di Milano was founded with the purpose of establishing a place for gathering and remembering in the spaces deep inside Milan’s Central Station, in Italy.

-Originally used for loading and handling mail cars, in the years 1943–1945, this place was where thousands of Jews and political opponents were loaded onto livestock cars, which were then lifted to the track level above and joined together into trains headed for Auschwitz–Birkenau and other death camps or concentration camps, or to the Italian deportation camps at Fossoli and Bolzano.
-Numerous political deportees also left from these tracks for the Mauthausen camp or for camps in Italy.
+Originally used for loading and handling mail cars, in the years 1943–1945, this place was where thousands of Jews and political opponents were loaded onto livestock cars, which were then lifted to the track level above and joined together into trains headed for Auschwitz–Birkenau, Mauthausen, and other death camps or concentration camps, both abroad and on italian soil. such as the deportation camps at Fossoli and Bolzano.

 The first train left on December 6, 1943: out of the 169 people deported that day, only 5 survived the war.
 On January 30, 1944, the second train loaded with Jewish prisoners left the Central Station bound for Auschwitz–Birkenau.
 Only 22 of the 605 people deported that day would survive.
 One of them was Liliana Segre, who was thirteen years old at the time.
 In spite of her youth, she managed to survive the horrors of Auschwitz; her dearly beloved father did not.